-Join Ben Long for an in-depth discussion in this video Focus modes, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Focus modes, part of Nikon D5100 Essential Training.

 Your camera's autofocus is pretty amazing.
 It's speedy,…it's able to work in surprisingly low light, and it's often able to figure out…exactly what your subject is.…For most situations, Autofocus will give you all the focusing power that you need.…Your autofocus mechanism can work in two different ways.…First, there is the way we've already discussed.…You half-press the shutter button and the camera focuses and locks focus and…then lets you know that it's ready to shoot.
 Or it can work in a servo mode.…If you frame a moving subject, the camera will track that moving subject…and keep it in focus.…